 I agree with my good friend Jenica in my appreciation of clarity of communications from the event organizer to me, and so I include this in an attempt to begin with clarity of communication from myself to the event organizer.

-My standard honorarium for a keynote address varies in regards to the preparation needed, but varies from $1500-$2000.
+My standard honorarium for a keynote address varies in regards to the preparation needed, but starts at $2500.
 In addition, I would expect to have included:

-- Round-trip air travel from Nashville or Atlanta
+- Round-trip air travel from Nashville or, while I’m at Harvard, from Boston

 - All other transportation costs, including mileage to/from airport on both ends of travel